Anti-Romani sentiment: History

-Laws targeting Romani people have been enacted almost since their arrival in Europe.
+Laws targeting Romani people have been enacted almost since they arrived in Europe.
 Initially, there was a rumor that they were Christian Egyptians escaping persecution, which led to the term "Gypsies," derived from "Egyptians."
 However, because they had darker skin and did not live the settled lifestyle of local European peasants, they were immediately viewed with suspicion by Europeans.
 In 1721, Austro-Hungarian Emperor Karl VI initiated the "first governmental plan to exterminate Romanies," which applied to the region that would later become Germany.
 Other countries, including Romania, France, and Spain, subsequently passed laws aimed at relocating and killing Romani people.
 By the 19th century, scholars in Germany and elsewhere in Europe described Romanies and Jews as inferior and even referred to them as "the excrement of humanity."
-Charles Darwin, in 1871, singled out these two ethnic groups as not being "culturally advanced" like other territorially settled peoples.
+Charles Darwin, in 1871, singled out these two ethnic groups as not "culturally advanced" compared with other territorially settled peoples.
 This reflects how both groups, lacking an official homeland and country, were seen as somehow less evolved.
-Across Europe, people had settled into towns, mingling with neighbors and establishing social orders based on a fixed lifestyle.
+Across Europe, people had settled in towns, mingling with neighbors and establishing social orders based on fixed lifestyles.
 The Romani people, as a nomadic people, did not fit into this system.
 Their distinct religious and cultural practices fueled rumors that Romani people were magicians or vampires, which led to their social exclusion.

-The Romani people’s distinctiveness and otherness appeared as exotic, especially as they generally had dark hair, dark eyes and swarthy complexions, yet their nomadic way of life also contributed to their reputation for dishonesty, minor theft and homelessness.
+The Romani people’s distinctiveness and otherness were perceived as exotic, especially because they generally had dark hair, dark eyes, and swarthy complexions.
+Yet, their nomadic way of life also contributed to their reputation for dishonesty, minor theft, and homelessness.
 They were frequently met with hostility.
 Being stateless and foreign travelers, Romani people across regions from Western Europe to the Balkans faced harsh laws and legal punishments, which sometimes escalated to vigilante attacks including arson and murder.
 The portrayal of Romani people as thieves and dishonest individuals frequently appears in medieval records.
-Envious craft guilds, aiming to protect their local monopolies, tried to restrict traditional Romani trades like metalworking and basket making.
+Jealous craft guilds, aiming to protect their local monopolies, tried to restrict traditional Romani trades such as metalworking and basketmaking.
 Due to these limitations, Romani people increasingly turned to begging and theft, which reinforced the negative stereotype that had followed them since their arrival in Europe.
 With the rise of the Reformation, pilgrims lost their previously respected status, and begging also faced strong criticism.
 Although local parishes were willing to aid their own poor, foreign beggars were often turned away.